16773 Highway 190

-The Appalachia Service Project repairs homes for the poorest families in central Appalachia with the vision that substandard housing in central Appalachia might be eradicated and everyone who comes into contact with this ministry will be transformed.
+The Appalachia Service Project (ASP) repairs homes for the poorest families in Central Appalachia with the vision that substandard housing in Central Appalachia might be eradicated and everyone who comes into contact with this ministry will be transformed.

-Project/Focus: ASP is a relational ministry that repairs homes for low-income families throughout central Appalachia (Kentucky, Tennessee, Virgina, West Virginia and North Carolina).
-The goal is to make homes 'warmer, safer and drier.'
+Project/Focus: ASP is a relational ministry that repairs homes for low-income families throughout Central Appalachia (Kentucky, North Carolina, Tennessee, Virgina, and West Virginia).
+The goal is to make homes warmer, safer and drier.

-Locations: Opportunities are available in Kentucky, Tennessee, Virginia, West Virginia, and North Carolina.
+Locations: Opportunities are available in Kentucky, North Carolina, Tennessee, Virginia, and West Virginia).
 All locations are scheduled by ASP National Offices via above information.

 H.O.M.E.S. engages in both major and minor home repair in Letcher, Knott, and Floyd Counties in southeastern Kentucky.

 Project/Focus: Build new owner-owned houses and do home repair.

 Education/Advocacy Components: Orientation by staff on Appalachian culture, economy and history.
 Music program and square dance may be available.